shailu2006/nodejs/README.md

 Puppeteer PDF documentation can be found <a href="https://pptr.dev/#?product=Puppeteer&version=v2.0.0&show=api-pagepdfoptions" target="_blank">here</a>.

 ## sheetjs-excel
-Create a simple excel file using <a href="https://docs.sheetjs.com/" target="_blank">SheetJS</a>.
+Create a simple excel file using <a href="https://docs.sheetjs.com/" target="_blank">SheetJS</a>. <br/>
-Additional we are going to extract an CSV from the Excel object and save that to a file.
+Additionally we are going to extract an CSV from the Excel object and save that to a file.